 - Bluesound Node 2

-Audio Pro's Addon wireless speakers earned the Swedish manufacturer four What Hi-Fi?
-Awards in 2018 and, having embraced multi-room, the company is a serious force to be reckoned with.
+Audio Pro's Addon wireless speakers have earned the Swedish manufacturer several What Hi-Fi?
+Awards over the years and having fully embraced multi-room (with Chromecast, AirPlay 2 and its own in-app offering in the newest award-winning Addon C10 MkII), the company is a serious force to be reckoned with.
 The appeal is pretty simple: great sound, super-affordable prices.
 The app isn't as slick as some rivals, nor is the feature or product support as wide, but for a fine multi-room sound on a budget, you can't go wrong.
 A real rival for any Amazon Echo system.

 MORE: Audio Pro system review